 REI loves to let you know about their sales.
-If you’re an REI member you also get special promotional emails offering greater discounts and coupons.
+If you’re an REI member, you also get special promotional emails offering greater discounts and coupons.

 The image with a simple text overlay is very effective here.
 The text is unobtrusive, even fading into the background in some places.
-The call to action itself is muted compared to the star of the show: the coupon code.
+The call to action is muted compared to the star of the show: the coupon code.

 REI also sends promotional emails that contain a calendar of events from your local REI.
-These emails are very simple and let customers know that REI doesn’t just want to sell them stuff, it wants to teach them stuff.
+These emails are very simple and let customers know that REI doesn’t just want to sell them stuff; it wants to teach them stuff.

-Key takeaway: You don’t have to always include discounts in your promotional emails.
+Key takeaway: You don’t always have to include discounts in your promotional emails.
 Things like events and quality content add value for your subscribers too.

 Cart Abandonment Emails